Statistical Decoding 2.0: Reducing Decoding to LPN: Acknowledgement

+We would like to express our warm gratitude to Elena Kirshanova and the Asiacrypt $22$' reviewers for their precious comments and remarks.
+We wish also to thank Ilya Dumer for his very insightful thoughts about decoding linear codes in the low rate regime.

 The work of TDA was funded by the French Agence Nationale de la Recherche through ANR JCJC COLA (ANR-21-CE39-0011).
-We wish also to thank Ilya Dumer for his very insightful thoughts about decoding linear codes in the low rate regime.
+The work of Charles Meyer-Hilfiger was funded by the French Agence de l'innovation de d\'efense and by Inria.